 Upright vacuum cleaners use a rubber belt to help rotate the brushes, which in turn collect the dirt.

 Due to constant use, the belt could eventually wear and break thus resulting to a loss of suction power.
 To fix this, simply change the rubber belt with a new one.

 If you have to use the machine immediately and a new one cannot be obtained, you can also turn the belt inside out and use it until you replace it with a new one.

 Your vacuum’s rollers are the first thing that dirt comes in contact with.
 If they cannot get in from there, then there is certainly no way that your whole machine could clean up your floors.
 Flip your unit and check the underside.

 Why do the rollers not turn properly?
 Why do they not pick up dirt properly?
 Rollers can easily get clogged so make sure to clean them up on a regular basis.

-If your machine still fails to work, it may be high time to bring them to a vacuum repair shop.
+If your machine still fails to work and results in a loss of suction power, it may be high time to bring them to a vacuum repair shop.
 Otherwise, it may be a more practical choice to get a newer and better model instead.

 Last Updated on February 18, 2021 by Gemma Tyler